adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 }
 ```

 This telemetry object only has one method at the moment.
-A use would do the following to get the components on the page:
+A user would do the following to get the components on the page:

 ```jsx
 import {Provider} from '@react-spectrum/provider`;